Alexandre Deulofeu: Biography

 Deulofeu was born at l'Armentera in the province of Girona, Catalonia, where his father was a pharmacist.
 When he was three years old his family moved to Sant Pere Pescador, and then to Figueres nine years later.

-He attended high school in the Institut Ramon Muntaner of Barcelona.
+He attended high school at the Institut Ramon Muntaner of Figueres.
 Later he studied pharmacy and chemistry in Madrid, completing his studies in chemistry in Barcelona.
 Once back in Figueres, after a competitive examination he was awarded a teaching post at the Institute of Figueres.
 At the same time, he became strongly involved in politics.
 First he was a leader of the Republican Nationalist Youth in Empordà and afterwards he became a town councilor of the independentist party ERC (Esquerra Republicana de Catalunya).
 During the Spanish Civil War he became mayor of Figueres by chance, and while serving in this office he tried to keep the peace, and prevent looting and political witch hunts.
 He also served in the Republican Army as a health officer.

 On 5 February 1939, Deulofeu accompanied the defeated republican forces into exile where he followed several trades: working as a teacher of various subjects; experimenting with farming, particularly hydroponics inventing his own growth solutions; working as a bricklayer, as a factory worker, and as a writer and poet.

 He played the violin and the saxophone in several music groups, both modern and classical.

 After returning from exile on 22 January 1947 he dedicated himself to pharmacy, carried out research and continued to write, although he died without finishing the extended version of his main work, Mathematics of History.

 During his life he was friends with Francesc Pujols and Salvador Dalí.